 What Other Type of Websites are Blocked in China?

 You might be thinking that this internet censorship is a new thing, but China has been keeping foreign websites blocked since the day the internet was launched back in 1996.
 Since then, it’s only gotten progressively worse.
-They have waged war on foreign internet and have passed many policies through legislature to make it official.
+They have waged war on foreign internet and have passed many policies through the legislature to make it official.

 The Chinese government is constantly checking the internet and deciding which new websites need to be blocked to “protect” their people and their ways.
 As you probably have guessed, there is an extensive list of websites that are blocked.